CDCgov/phdi/tutorials/geospatial-tutorial.md

 This guide serves as a tutorial overview of the functionality available in both `phdi.geospatial` and `phdi.fhir.geospatial`.
 It will cover concepts such as data type basics, imports, and common uses invocations.

 ## The Basics: Clients and Results
-The basic data structures used by the geospatial model are a `GeocodeClient` and a `GeocodeResult`.
+The basic data structures used by the geospatial model are a `BaseGeocodeClient` and a `GeocodeResult`.
 The former is an abstract base class (see https://docs.python.org/3/library/abc.html for more details) that provides vendor-agnostic function skeletons for use on raw data (e.g. strings and dictionaries); the latter is a dataclass (see https://docs.python.org/3/library/dataclasses.html) designed to hold address field information in a standardized fashion.
-The `fhir` wrapper for the geospatial module also provides a `FhirGeocodeClient`, which is an abstract class that behaves like `GeocodeClient` but which is designed to work with FHIR-formatted data.
-For clarity, we'll use `GeocodeClient` to refer to implementations that deal with raw data, `FhirGeocodeClient` to refer to implementations that deal with FHIR-formatted data, and "Geocode Clients" to refer the set of both types.
+The `fhir` wrapper for the geospatial module also provides a `BaseFhirGeocodeClient`, which is an abstract class that behaves like `BaseGeocodeClient` but which is designed to work with FHIR-formatted data.
+For clarity, we'll use `BaseGeocodeClient` to refer to implementations that deal with raw data, `BaseFhirGeocodeClient` to refer to implementations that deal with FHIR-formatted data, and "Geocode Clients" to refer the set of both types.

 The Geocode Clients have the following important methods:
 ```
-GeocodeClient:
+BaseGeocodeClient:
     geocode_from_str()
         '''
         Geocode an address given as a string